COB vs. SMD: The Ultimate LED Comparison

 COB vs. SMD LEDs

-The most immediate way to tell COB and SMD LEDs apart is by the appearance of their light.
-Hover over the strips below to see the "dotless" glow of COB versus the "polka dot" effect of SMD.
+The most immediate way to distinguish between COB and SMD is by their light appearance.
+Hover over the strips below to see the "dotless" glow of COB versus the "individual dots" effect of SMD.

 COB (Chip on Board)